 We first pre-flagged the visibility data to flag autocorrelation data and time slots affected by shadowing effects between antennas.
-We then used the Tricolour28 software package to apply a static mask which flags all the frequency channels that are known to be affected by persistent RFI.
-At L-Band, edge channels outside the 900-1670 MHz frequency range were also flagged.
+We then used the TRICOLOUR software package to apply a static mask that flags all the frequency channels that are known to be affected by persistent RFI.
+At L-band, edge channels outside the 900-1670 MHz frequency range were also flagged.

-The preflagged visibility data were then calibrated following an iterative process that progressively flags any residual time-dependent RFI.
+The pre-flagged visibility data were then calibrated following an iterative process that progressively flags any residual time-dependent RFI.

-(i) The preflagged visibility data was divided into 16 spectral windows using the mstransform task in CASA.
+(i) The pre-flagged visibility data were divided into 16 spectral windows using the mstransform task in CASA.